 Creating high impact looping videos

-It seems obvious, but the various social media channels that companies own are often under-utilised.
-There are many players, but the big guns are obviously Facebook, Twitter and Instagram.
-Most company websites will have links to all or a selection of these.
-But each platform has different rules when it comes to looping video.
-When it comes to the format of your videos, it’s also vital consider the devices being used to view them.
+There are many players, but the big guns are obviously Facebook, Twitter and Instagram and company websites will have links to all or a selection of these.
+Each platform has different rules when it comes to looping video, for example, file format or the device the video is played on.
 Some platforms behave differently if you’re using standard 16:9, square or vertical videos, but don’t worry, if you need,

 There are two main options when it comes to looping video.
 It’s either controlled by the media player of the platform.
 Or, it’s set to do so in the file itself, generally a GIF.
 It can often mean creating additional content beyond your initial brief, but these all serve the purpose of attracting attention, perhaps drawing the audience to watch a more detailed video, then visit your site.
 We’re also able to create and export loops within animations, using our software in the studio.
 These are mini ads for your business, service or product.

 Below is a breakdown of what you need to know about creating looping content for each of your social media platforms.